Position

 • Bachelor’s degree in Graphic Design, Fine Arts, or a related field.

-• Minimum of 5 years of experience in a similar role, with a strong portfolio showcasing diverse design projects.
+• Proven experience as an Art Director or similar role, with a strong portfolio showcasing a variety of design projects.

 • Proficiency in design software such as Adobe Creative Suite (Illustrator, Photoshop, InDesign, etc.).